f5devcentral/f5-agility-labs-iam/docs/class3/module4/lab01.rst

    |image25|

 #.
-You receive a *200 OK** with a response body.
+You receive a **200 OK** with a response body.
 The clientID is now stored as a Postman Variable to be used in future requests.
+Your ClientID will not be the same as displayed in the screenshot below.

    |image113|

 Task 9 - Attempt to Retrieve User1\'s Attributes without JWT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Select the request **Request2: Retrieve User Attributes without JWT**
+Select the request **Request 2: Retrieve User Attributes without JWT**

 #.
 Click **Send**